iliasZh/Curses-Engine/README.md

 # How to build

-This project is abandoned, but it probalby *may* be built as is, assuming you deal with PDCurses.
+This project is abandoned, but it probalby *may* be built as is, assuming you built and linked PDCurses.
-Go check out the [newer repo](https://github.com/iliasZh/console-engine) with much better (hopefully) code.
+Go check out the [newer repo](https://github.com/iliasZh/console-engine) with (hopefully) much better code.
+It is meant to be a 3d rendering engine - rasterizer, not a raytracer.
+I haven't built any games on top of it yet, though :(